m-parchami/awsomecv/magic_webcam/README.md

 v4l2-ctl --list-devices
 ```
 # Step 3
 Now we have our device, you may already be able to see it in the list of available webcams in different applications.
 But the problem is that it's not currently streaming any data.
 So let's fix it. instead of showing each processed frame using `imshow()`, we will pipe the data to an **ffmpeg** command.
-The command will stream the frames into the new created video device.
+The command will stream the frames into the newly created video device.

 To install ffmpeg:
 ```